 Ebright and his staff of volunteers had an idea.
 One that would give runners from schools across the state one more shot at setting a PR.
 And running under the lights with a huge crowd to cheer them on.

-Jump forward two years, to May 27, 2023.
 Distance Night Under the Lights.
 Hosted at historic Houseman Field, home of track and field in Grand Rapids for more than 100 years.
 But never before has anyone seen a track meet with 19 heats of the 1600, 19 heats of the 800, and nine heats of the 3200.
 83 schools!
 642 runners!
 853 counting runners doubling up!

 When the lights were turned off, 63 percent of the runners in the 1600 had a new PR.
 In the 800, there were 69.90% PRs and in the 3200m there were 71.98% PRs.

-Again, congratulations to Dan Ebright and his team of volunteers at Grand Rapids Ottawa Hills for what they do, and for sharing it with us.
+Congratulations to Dan Ebright and his team of volunteers at Grand Rapids Ottawa Hills for what they do, and for sharing it with us.

 LONG AND EASY, SHORT AND FAST